Plagiolophus (mammal): 20th- and 21st-century taxonomy

 In 1901, researchers Charles Depéret and G. Carrière designated the species name Paloplotherium lugdunense to fossil material originally from the fossil deposits from the French commune of Lissieu.
 They said that the species was barely larger than P. codiciense and that it was also known from the locality of Robiac.
 In 1902, Swiss palaeontologist Hans Georg Stehlin erected Paloplotherium Rütimeyeri, but he only wrote that it was known from Egerkingen and did not elaborate further on it.
-In 1904, Swiss palaeontologist Hans Georg Stehlin synonymized Paloplotherium magnum with Palaeotherium castrense and erected two species of Plagiolophus: P. Nouleti from a fossil mandible from the French commune of Viviers-lès-Montagnes and P. Cartailhaci using fossils from the commune of Peyregoux.
+In 1904, Stehlin synonymized Paloplotherium magnum with Palaeotherium castrense and erected two species of Plagiolophus: P. nouleti from a fossil mandible from the French commune of Viviers-lès-Montagnes and P. cartailhaci using fossils from the commune of Peyregoux.
 In one of his monographies, written the same year, Stehlin erected Palaeotherium Rütimeyeri to replace the previous name Paloplotherium Rütimeyeri (the former being formally defined from fossil material) and synonymized Paloplotherium javali with Plagiolophus fraasi.
 He also erected the species P. cartieri based on Egerkingen fossils, arguing that its size was between P. annectens and P. minor plus that its fossils resembled those of P. codidiciensis.
-In 1917, Depéret erected the species P. Oweni (also recognizing it by the name P. annectens mut.
+Stehlin additionally questioned the distinction and validity of P. tenuirostris from P. minor.
+In 1917, Depéret erected the species P. oweni (also recognizing it by the name P. annectens mut.
 Oweni) from fossils in the commune of Gargas, arguing that it was a more advanced species of Plagiolophus based on the size and morphology of its premolars.
 He also reclassified "Paloplotherium" codiciense into its own genus Paraplagiolophus.
 In 1965, French palaeontologist Jean Albert Remy erected the genus Leptolophus, reclassifying P. nouleti into the taxon.